Proven-Paradox/shaper-system/Handbook.md

 * A play mat with grid sections large enough to house multiple characters or a dry erase surface to help keep track of character positions
 * A calculator
 * A notebook for each player to write personal notes in
+* The Arbiter can refer to the [Adversaries and Monsters page](https://github.com/Proven-Paradox/shaper-system/blob/main/Adversaries-and-Monsters.md#adversaries-and-monsters) for pre-created enemies to pit players against.

 ### Totally optional, but maybe fun:
 * Miniatures to represent characters in combat